qwertie/btree-typescript/readme.md

 `BTree` is faster and/or uses less memory than other popular JavaScript sorted trees (see Benchmarks).
 However, data structures in JavaScript tend to be slower than the built-in `Array` and `Map` data structures in typical cases, because the built-in data structures are mostly implemented in a faster language such as C++.
 Even so, if you have a large amount of data that you want to keep sorted, the built-in data structures will not serve you well, and `BTree` offers features like fast cloning that the built-in types don't.

+Use `npm install sorted-btree` in a terminal to install it in your npm-based project.

 Features
 --------